kklt969/ATM-App/README.md

 Functions - Sign Up/ Login , Deposit , Withdraw , Transfer , Check balances.

 All the data about users are stored in a simple mysql database.
+(Download user_auth files and connect with jdbc in your computer)